 Automatic Quality Assurance checks

-The GeoTools builds on Travis and https://build.geoserver.org/ apply a handful of tools to statically check code quality and fail the build in case of rule violation:
+The GeoTools jenkins build.geoserver.org and GitHub workflow apply a handful of tools to statically check code quality and fail the build in case of rule violation:

 Each tool is setup to run on high priority checks in order to limit the number of false positives, but some might still happen, the rest of this document shows how errors are reported and what can be done to selectively turn off the checks.